edwardqin-creator/edwardqin-creator.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a graduate student in the school of Cyber Science and Engineering at [Huazhong University of Science and Technology(HUST)](http://english.hust.edu.cn/).
+I am a postgraduate student in the school of Cyber Science and Engineering at [Huazhong University of Science and Technology(HUST)](http://english.hust.edu.cn/).
 I'm interested in Machine Learning, Natural Language Processing, Security, and Multimodal Image Processing.

 ---